Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 What did we think of the dining options?

 I admit that we only tried a few places during our stay here.
 Our hotel room came with free vouchers for food that we gave to my in-laws.
-They ate at Morimoto Asia and Momosan and they weren’t super impressed.
-But, they aren’t often impressed by food.
+They ate at Morimoto Asia Waikiki and Momosan, and they weren’t super impressed.
+But they aren’t often impressed by food.

 There’s an official Kai Coffee cafe located just outside the hotel entrance.
 We loved it so much that we even bought their macadamia nut coffee syrup to take home with us.
 They also sell breakfast items.

 We also ordered food from Swell Restaurant and Pool Bar.
 Their poke nachos were super tasty and hit the spot!
 We also liked their yam fries.
-We actually ordered a ton of food from them and everyone seemed to enjoy it.
+We actually ordered a ton of food from the Swell Bar, and everyone seemed to enjoy it.

 There are two ice cream spots just outside the hotel, too.
-We ended up at Haagan-Daaz quite a few eveings, but there’s also Double Fat Ice Cream.
+We ended up at Haagan-Daaz quite a few evenings, but there’s also Double Fat Ice Cream.

-Additional places to eat/drink at Alohilani Resort include the O Bar, Lychee, and Piccola Onda.
+Additional places to eat/drink at Alohilani Resort Waikiki Beach include the Longboard Club, La Bettola, Luna’s Tequila Bar, and Piccola Onda.

 Alohilani Resort pool area